Minnesota Court Records

 - Specificity: Law enforcement officers are only authorized to search the designated area specified on the warrant.

-- Time Frame: Search warrants in Minnesota have a limited duration within which they are valid.
+- Time Frame: Minnesota search warrants are generally only valid for a limited duration.
 Officers must execute the warrant within a reasonable time frame, usually within a few days.

-- Protection of Property Rights: Officers must respect the property rights of individuals whose premises are being searched, minimizing damage and returning the premises to its original condition afterward.
+- Protection of Property Rights: Officers must respect the property rights of individuals whose premises are being searched, minimizing damage and returning them to their original condition afterward.

 - Receipt for Seized Items: Law enforcement officers must provide a receipt for any items seized during the execution of a search warrant, documenting the items taken and the reasons for their seizure.